Native American former student sues Oklahoma school for removing feather at graduation

 Black said she tried to explain she had permission from a teacher to wear the plume, described it as a religious item and said other students were wearing religious items, such as crosses, but was ignored.

-Black was humiliated and suffered a panic attack as a result of the incident, but eventually walked across the the graduation stage holding the eagle feather in her hand.
+Black was humiliated and suffered a panic attack as a result of the incident, but eventually walked across the the graduation stage holding the eagle feather in her hand, according to the filing.

 The lawsuit seeks at least $50,000 in compensatory damages and an unspecified amount in punitive damages.